ModPunchtree/URCL/URCL Unnamed Beta/URCL Unnamed Beta.md

 ## <a name="_toc112787818"></a>**Program Counter**
 The program counter is a register that points to the beginning of the current instruction.
 The program counter in URCL can be read from in the exact same way that any other general purpose register is read.

-The program counter is referred to using PC.
+The program counter is referred to using `PC`.
 For example:

-PSH PC this pushes the value currently in the program counter onto the stack.
+`PSH PC` this pushes the value currently in the program counter onto the stack.

 |![Tip icon]|*Reading or writing to the program counter directly should be avoided, if possible, as some target CPUs may struggle to translate this code if the program counter cannot be accessed directly.* |
 | - | - |

 ## <a name="_toc112787819"></a>**Headers**
 Headers contain information which tells the URCL interpreter the required specific parameters for running a program.
 The headers can also allow you to see if a program is compatible with a target CPU.

 ### <a name="_toc112787820"></a>***CPU Word Length***
 URCL assumes that the target CPU uses the same word length for everything.
 This means that an 8 bit CPU can have a maximum of 256 memory locations, 256 general purpose registers and any value larger than 8 bits in the code would be truncated to make it 8 bits.

 The word length is specified on a per-program basis, this means that every URCL program must specify the word length it runs at.
-This is done using the BITS header.
+This is done using the `BITS` header.
 For example:

-BITS == 8 this specifies that the word length must be exactly 8 bits for this program.
+`BITS == 8` this specifies that the word length must be exactly 8 bits for this program.

-BITS >= 8 this specifies that the word length can be 8 or more bits.
+`BITS >= 8` this specifies that the word length can be 8 or more bits.

-BITS <= 8 this specifies that the word length can be 8 or fewer bits.
+`BITS <= 8` this specifies that the word length can be 8 or fewer bits.

 |![Tip icon]|*Most programs will only run at a single word length, so >= and <= are rarely used outside of libraries.*|
 | - | - |